What Is The Beck Depression Inventory?

 The Beck Depression Inventory was initially developed in 1961.
 It was based on statements that were frequently made by people who were diagnosed with depression.
 The inventory measured the severity of different statements to determine how much depression symptoms were affecting the lives of the patient.

 There was some initial criticism of the scale, and it was revised in 1978 to the BDI-IA.
 The instructions for the depression scale changed slightly, as did some of the questions.
 However, this scale also had some shortcomings.
-With the publication of the DSM-IV, the current manual used to diagnose mental health disorders; the scale was revised again to the BDI-II in 1996.
+With the publication of the DSM-IV, the manual used to diagnose mental health disorders at the time, the scale was revised again to the BDI-II in 1996.
 Most of the questions changed in this revision, although the instructions and the scoring remained very similar.
 The BDI-II is the version most commonly used today.

 The Validity Of The Beck Depression Inventory